Published

 9 ways to help your gassy newborn

-Here are some pediatrician-approved strategies to help your baby relieve gas.
+Here are some tried and true ways to help a baby relieve gas:

-Because babies can take in air while feeding, it's important to reduce air intake as best you can.
-If you're using a bottle, choose an anti-colic bottle or nipple to reduce air intake.
-If you’re breastfeeding, ensure your baby has a secure latch to prevent them from swallowing too much air.
+Because babies can ingest air while feeding, it's important to minimize air intake as best you can.
+If you're using a bottle, opt for an anti-colic bottle or nipple to reduce air intake.
+For breastfeeding, ensure your baby has a secure latch to prevent them from swallowing too much air.

 2. Burp your baby

-Even if your baby has the fanciest anti-colic bottle, they can still gulp down some air during feeding.
-Burping your baby once or twice during and after feeding can release trapped air that’s causing discomfort.
-If you're bottle-feeding, try burping at least every 1-2 ounces, or when the bottle is halfway empty.
-For breastfed babies, burp every 5-10 minutes, or when switching breasts.
+Even if your baby has the fanciest anti-colic bottle, babies can still swallow air during feeding, so you help by burping them.
+Burping your baby once or twice during feeding can release any trapped air that’s causing discomfort.
+If you're bottle-feeding, try burping when the bottle is halfway empty and for breastfed babies, aim to burp when switching breasts.

 3. Bicycle your baby’s legs